 Glass fiber production requires 5–10 times more non-renewable energy than natural fiber production.

 It has better mechanical properties than natural fibers, but not that strong as carbon fiber.
 The issue of low stiffness can be easily overcome by designing sandwich structures where a lightweight core can be sandwiched between two glass skins and thereby making the end result stiffer.

 There are various grades available in glass fiber, among which E grade is most commonly used, while R and S grades perform better in mechanical properties and also more expensive.

 - Lightweight and high stiffness:

-- About 1/4 space gravity compared with iron about 2/3 of aluminum;
+- About 1/4 space gravity of iron about 2/3 of aluminum;

 - Stiffness and strength higher than iron